hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/hatchery_cartoon.JPG" width="500">
 </p>

+> *Food for thought..*
-  > *FOOD FOR THOUGHT*: The table and cartoon above demonstrate the timing and significance of the hatchery relative to the grow-out period.
+- The table and cartoon above demonstrate the timing and significance of the hatchery relative to the grow-out period.
 As one can see, the hatchery presents a short window (5-7 months) relative to the entire life history of geoduck (up to 168 years) and the market timeline (up tp 7 years!!).

-  >
+## <span style="color:yellowgreen">I.5.
+Production enhancement</span>

+*always room to improve..*

+Let's synthesis some main aspects of geoduck aquaculture.
+This entire process can be divided into **two main phases**:
+- **the hatchery** = controlled systes for *months*
+- **grow-out** = field for several *years*

-  > **Think...** considering this short opportunity when animals are succeptible (young stages of development) and in the hands of hatchery technicians, what stradegies can be implemented to enhance production?
+**Unique to the hatchery phase...**, this comparatively short window occurs when animals are both highly susceptible to stressors (young stages of development) and *in the hands of hatchery technicians*

+*What strategies can be implemented at the hatchery to improve production?*

+#### <span style="color:white">Bottleneck for production:</span>

+*These little ones are a picky bunch!*

+Larvae in particular are *highly susceptible* to a wide variety of stressors (e.g. diet, temperature, pH, salinity, pathogens, etc.). *Hatcheries face major losses* and occasionally ubiquitous mortality of entire cohorts due to even subtle changes!

+**Below are several common methods to improve production:**

+- ##### <span style="color:white">Water quality monitoring</span>
+hatchery personnel can not change seawater conditions out in the bay or estuary, but they can *improve awareness* of changes in *real-time!*.
+Recent research in the Pacific Northwest of the United States found seawater low in aragonite saturation state and pH caused shell malformations and mortality of Pacific oyster larvae.
+To remedy this issue, an Oregon (USA) hatchery deployed water chemistry *sensors to monitory their inflow* and the coastal conditions - this allowed hatchery personnel to adjust the timing of their pumps to avoid corrosive seawater with a low pH!

+- ##### <span style="color:white">Buffering</span>
+in some cases, the hatchery can *alter the seawater* below exposing animals to potential harm.
+Sodium bicarbonate is an example of a chemical bioremediation strategy to avoid exposing shellfish to low pH conditions.
+As a popular method to cope with low pH seawater, hatcheries *mix the inflow with sodium bicarbonate to raise the pH* and aragonite saturation state to allow the shellfish to build their shells and develop normally.
+This technique has shown great success, boosting production by 30-50% in areas susceptible to ocean acidification!

+- ##### <span style="color:white">Culling</span>
+as larvae develop and tanks are periodically drained to count them and maintain their tanks, the *slower growers (runts) are set aside or removed*.
+The omission of these animals is called culling.
+Hatcheries perform culling as *a common housekeeping process* to reach their production timeline and avoid further - this is especially prevalent in larger industry hatcheries that can cut their losses with the space to accommodate the slower-growing larvae.
+However, *small-business hatcheries may not afford to cull larvae* or an only apply more conservative thresholds.

+- ##### <span style="color:white">Selective breeding</span>
+this strategy targets *resilient strains* (e.g. disease and environmental stressors) and economic traits (e.g. faster growers) to improve production.
+Broodstock with are selected due to their *better survivorship and/or developmental rate*, for examples, to produce offspring under the assumption that the probability is higher that offspring will express the same attributes.

+-  ##### <span style="color:pink">*Warning!*</span>, enhancement comes with cons...
+culling may result in a *genetic bottleneck* (faster growers are from one parental line/population) and adds a *human bias* as slower growers may outpace others at later life stages, also known as a compensatory growth response.
+Further, an optimal stress-free environmental over hatchery rearing can lead to *domestication selection*, leaving animals unprepared for dynamic conditions inevitable faced later in life over years of growth outside the hatchery!

-  >
+> *Food for thought..*
-  > Review 'II.2 Future Solution: Stress Priming'!
+- As for Pacific geoduck, animals are in human hands at the hatchery for the initial 5 months after fertilization.
+At the 'seed' stage geoduck are planted and succumb to the natural environment for roughly 4-7 years until harvested!!
+- No single method is an 'end all' solution!
+Outcomes of any adjustment or enhancement strategy are likely to be specific to the region or hatchery!
+Especially with jobs and profit at risk, it is critical to prototype and run small-scale tests of any changes to standard protocols.

 # <span style="color:turquoise">II.
-Broodstock & Spawning Enhancment Stradegies</span>
+Broodstock & Spawning Enhancement Strategies</span>

 Geoduck hatcheries face an array of concerns during the spawning season...

-- (1) Sex and reproductive status of adult geoduck
+- (1) Sex and reproductive status of adult geoduck *remain largely unknown*

   To spawn adult geoduck, large tanks are stocked at high density of adults and fed high algae density to 'bulk-up' animals' reproductive status (increase development of eggs and sperm).
 However, unknown to hatchery managers and technicians are the sex distribution of geoduck in their tanks and their reproductive status.
 These essential factors remain unknown until individuals spawn, revealing their sex and status, or if animals are selected for lethal sampling before spawned.
 Alternative non-lethal methods can avoid costs associated with lethal sampling and allow hatcheries to sample periodically in preparation for spawn(s).

-- (2) Spawning attempts are temperamental
+- (2) Spawning attempts are *sparsely successful and temperamental*

   Spawn days are scheduled, but rarely go as planned.
 Like a homegrown recipe, hatcheries have their 'secret sauce' during spawning season, consisting of algae slurries, physical disturbance, simulation of tidal cycles, ramping temperature, or a lucky hatchery technician who, for some unknown reason, is the geoduck spawn whisperer (Josh Valley at Jamestown Point Whitney Shellfish).
 Whichever method deployed on spawn day, geoduck often refuse to produce, leading to frustration and unfruitful allocation of effort (likely financial costs).In an ideal world, the time scheduled to spawn, fertilize, and stock larval-rearing conicals would be predictable and acheivable in a standard work day.
 In reality, hatchery technicians may spend the day attempting a spawn only to return in the late nigh/early morning hours when individuals sporadically release their gametes.